RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 brooklyn.fortified$Year[brooklyn.fortified$Year == "Income_2014"] <- "2014"
 ```

-We also gather the data here and clean up the 'Year' column.
-This would be really helpful if we were analysing the income for multiple different years, as we could easily facet our plot by the 'Year' column.

 First try at a plot
 -------------------

-Let's take a look at the shape of the polygons:
+Now we can use ggplot to visualise the data and see what we've got.
+For starters, we'll just plot the polygons and worry about the household income in a minute.

 ``` r
 ggplot() +